HiPac

 HiPac (stylized as HIPAC) (pronounced as high-pack), is an audio tape cartridge format, introduced in August 1971 on the Japanese consumer market by Pioneer and discontinued in 1973 due to lack of demand.
 In 1972 it only achieved a market share of 3% in equipping new cars.
 In the mid 1970s, the format was repurposed as a children's educational toy called ポンキー (Ponkey) and was used in the analog tape delay "Melos Echo Chamber".

 Cartridge

-HiPac is a successor of the PlayTape cartridge, licensed by Toshiba and had similar dimensions of 70 × 85 × 12 mm, which is closer to Compact Cassette than other cartridges containing Bernard Cousino's endless loop tape.
-Depending on the tape length, the weight is about 50 g and used the wider four-track magnetic tape of the compact cassette with 3.81 mm The four audio tracks are separated into two stereo programs.
+HiPac is a successor of the PlayTape cartridge, which had been licensed by Tokyo Shibaura Electric around 1970, and had similar dimensions of 70 × 85 × 12 mm, which is closer to Compact Cassette than other cartridges containing an endless loop tape.
+Depending on tape length, the weight of each cartridge is about 50 g and used the wider four-track magnetic tape of the compact cassette with 3.81 mm The four audio tracks are separated into two stereo programs.
 The second program is recorded in the same direction as the first, unlike the Compact Cassette.